F5Networks/f5-declarative-onboarding/docs/faq.rst

 **What are the values I can use for the HTTPD ciphersuite?**

 Prior to Declarative Onboarding 1.26, HTTPD ciphersuite values were contained in a static list with a limited number from which to choose.
-In DO 1.26 and later, we removed the enumerated list, and allow you to include any valid ciphersuite value (DO does include checks to make sure the ciphersuite matches particular patterns).
+In DO 1.26 and later, we removed the enumerated list, and allow you to include any valid ciphersuite value.

 For a list of valid ciphersuite values, see https://httpd.apache.org/docs/2.4/mod/mod_ssl.html#sslciphersuite.
 You can also see https://support.f5.com/csp/article/K86554600 for a list of SSL ciphers supported on BIG-IP platforms.